MechanicalRock/mechanicalrock.github.io/_posts/2021-04-27-fed-talk-s01e01-getting-started.md

 If the answer is no, that’s still okay, instead you have prime opportunity to centralize the App’s DS artifacts!
 My mentality in this case is a bit more involved and requires team/company wide structure to help formulate a cross functional Design → Developer process.
 We will cover this in more detail throughout the series.

 For the rest of this series we will assume there is no DS, instead, we will build one DS alongside our functional React App!
-That's the cool thing about this, when you are creating a new App, it’s better practise to create one from the get-go as it helps with testing, its living documentation, it can make design discussions easier etc.
+That's the cool thing about this, when you are creating a new App, it’s better practice to create one from the get-go as it helps with testing, its living documentation, it can make design discussions easier etc.

 >  *I’m flinging the word “Design System” too loose here.
 We’ll be creating a Living Component Library (a subset of a Design System) as trying to build full a Design System is more than code artifacts.*